klanarongz2009-sketch/Pockit-AI-Studio/README.md

-# AI APPS: A Portable AI Universe
+# AI APPS 2.0: A Portable AI Universe

-Welcome to AI APPS, a creative suite and digital playground packed with AI-powered tools, mini-games, and utilities.
-This application is a demonstration of the versatile capabilities of the Google Gemini API, wrapped in a retro-inspired, pixel-art user interface.
+Welcome to AI APPS 2.0, a creative suite and digital playground packed with AI-powered tools, mini-games, and utilities.
+This application is a demonstration of the versatile capabilities of the Google Gemini API, wrapped in a sleek, modern user interface.

 This project is designed as a Progressive Web App (PWA), offering a fast, installable, and reliable experience with offline capabilities for non-AI features.